tigattack/Install-Telegraf-PoSH/README.md

 ## Setup

 1. Download all the files in this folder to your desired source location (i.e. a network path).
-    This can be done by running the commands below in PowerShell*:
+    This can be done by running the commands below in PowerShell *
     ```PowerShell
     cd <desired config source location> # Make sure you change this
     [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12